Managed Endpoints API

 🚧

-Customers need their experiences to be personalized and tailored uniquely to them.
+Customers expect personalized experiences tailored to them.
 Personalization significantly impacts order value, purchase frequency, overall revenue, and customer loyalty.

-However, mere pre-built channels and templates, scheduled exports, rigid APIs, or webhooks to retrieve data can be limiting.
-We developed the Managed endpoints API so that you can get back a personalized response in a format you defined to truly personalize the customer experience on any third-party application or channel.
-Thus, the benefits of this feature include flexibility, enhanced security, and higher speed to run advanced use cases.
+Pre-built channels and templates, scheduled exports, rigid APIs, or webhooks can limit how far you can take personalization.
+Managed endpoints let you get back a personalized response in a format you define, so you can truly personalize the customer experience on any third-party application or channel.
+The key benefits are flexibility, enhanced security, and higher speed for advanced use cases.

 How it works